 The update of the Nantahala-Pisgah Forest Plan has been in the works for several years, and in February, the new draft Forest Plan and Draft Environmental Impact Statement (DEIS) were released to the public.
-These documents are open for public comment until June 29, 2020.
-Now is a critical time for the public to let the Forest Service know what your priorities are for managing and protecting your national forest lands!
+The comment period for these documents closed on June 29, 2020.

 Every national forest has a Forest Plan, which guides decisions about logging, recreation and other activities for approximately 15-20 years.
 Plans separate the forest into management areas and include rules for what activities can and cannot be done within those management areas (e.g. logging, road-building, etc.).
 Individual projects are then planned to implement various activities in specific locations.
 All projects must fall within the guidelines set forth in the overall Forest Plan, so it’s important to have strong guidelines from the beginning to help reduce or prevent conflicts with individual project plans.

 The Nantahala-Pisgah National Forest includes the headwaters of the Wild & Scenic Chattooga River.
 The Chattooga Conservancy’s interests for this national forest are therefore primarily focused in this area, but we share several big-picture priorities with partner organizations that benefit the overall health of the forest.